anagelberg/MovieJar/README.md

 - No login
 - The edit functionality is not yet added.
 - On mobile, the keyboard popup causes a change in viewport which ultimately closes the sidebar, making it impossible to add a new jar.
 This bug will be addressed in future releases.

+## Attributions
+- TMDB was used in this application
+- Icons from icon8 and flaticon.com.
+Artists : Nguyen Hoang Nam,